lyhdtc/TamuraFeature_linelikeness/README.md

 I try to use matrix instead of calculate each pixel, which can increase speed from 15000s to 12s (1920*1080 pic)

-Anything wrong, Please tell me!
+Please tell me if anything goes wrong!
 Thanks!